Ramya Mohan: Singing-songwriting and music composing

-Dr Ramya has received formal training in Carnatic music and Hindustani Music.
+Mohan has received formal training in Carnatic music and Hindustani Music.
 She has performed in classical, semi-classical and contemporary music at venues in the UK and India.
 In 2016 she released an album, CAPE (in the United Kingdom and India) of Western and Indian music with vocals in Sanskrit.
 The album was designed to allow the listener to cope with mental illness.

 Art

-Dr Ramya's artwork has been displayed in exhibitions in UK and India.
+Mohan's artwork has been displayed in exhibitions in UK and India.
 In May 2016, she spoke on BBC Radio 3's In Tune, about her art exhibition at the Nehru Centre in London.

 Recognition

-In May 2016, Dr Ramya was invited by the cultural wing of the Indian High Commission UK, Ministry of external affairs, to talk on the topic 'Science, Art and Creativity: A mosaic of the human mind’.
+In May 2016, Mohan was invited by the cultural wing of the Indian High Commission UK, Ministry of external affairs, to talk on the topic 'Science, Art and Creativity: A mosaic of the human mind’.

 In September 2016, she was one of the contributors to the Mental Wealth Festival in London, which had participation by various individuals from the fields of medicine, arts, music, politics and community development.